 4 Make Sure your Video is the Proper Length:

 Length – this seems so simple right?
 It’s not, it’s still one of the most common questions we get here at BombBomb, and it’s still something we continue to learn as social media keeps evolving.
-Here are the ideal times for social media video according to HubSpot.
+Here are the ideal lengths for social media videos according to HubSpot.